opf/openproject/docs/user-guide/file-management/nextcloud-integration/README.md

 ---
 sidebar_navigation:
   title: Nextcloud integration
-  priority: 600
+  priority: 900
 description: Using the Nextcloud integration to link/unlink files and folders to work packages, viewing and downloading files and troubleshooting common errors
 keywords: integration, apps, Nextcloud, user
 ---

 # Nextcloud integration

-Starting with OpenProject 12.2, you can use [Nextcloud](https://nextcloud.com/) as an integrated file storage in OpenProject.
+You can use [Nextcloud](https://nextcloud.com/) as an integrated file storage in OpenProject.

 This integration makes it possible for you to: